-We installed and configured three Dell PowerEdge R710 servers with system defaults and enabled the Performance power profile.
-We configured each server's PERC RAID controller for RAID 1, and installed the server OS on the local RAID 1 storage.
-We installed vSphere 5.5 on all three servers.
+We installed and configured four Dell PowerEdge R710 servers with system defaults and enabled the Performance power profile.
+We configured the PERC RAID controller of each server for RAID 1, and installed the server OS on the local RAID 1 storage.
+We installed VMware[®] vSphere[®] 5.5 on all three servers.